 A second, higher, threshold or switch-point is calculated from the Cutback Voltage of the chosen Car Profile.
 The formula is 0.9 X Cut-backVPx, which is about 153V for 144V Insight packs.
 This determines a "lower limit for starting testing" by the two methods for detecting a good point in the discharge curve to stop.
-This "lower limit for starting testing" backs up the usual start point determined by finding a minimum in the difference between the Long-term and short-term Voltage Averages (the flattest portion of the discharge curve) Which ever start point (Voltage value) is higher (reached first) is stored as "SmpStartV", displayed in the discharge serial output and used to start the sampling/testing for determining the end of discharge.
+This "lower limit for starting testing" backs up the usual start point determined by finding a minimum in the difference between the Long-term and short-term Voltage Averages (the flattest portion of the discharge curve) Which ever start point (Voltage value) is higher (reached first) is stored as "SmpStartV ", displayed in the discharge serial output and used to start the sampling/testing for determining the end of discharge.
 More about this later....

-The grid charger will begin the 5-seconds Voltage sampling when the battery Voltage has dropped to this "SmpStartV" value.
+The grid charger will begin the 5-seconds Voltage sampling when the battery Voltage has dropped to this "SmpStartV " value.
 In other words, as the battery is getting more discharged, this SmpStartV" Voltage is reached and the Grid Charger will watch it more closely, and check whether the rate of discharge indicates the discharge should be stopped.
-At the instant of each 5-seconds sample, there is a beep (unless disabled by the ALARM key) and the indication "Smpl" at the top left of the LCD, so the user can be aware of the progress and faster sampling.
+At the instant of each 5-seconds sample, there is a beep (unless disabled by the ALARM key) and the indication "SmpI" at the top left of the LCD, so the user can be aware of the progress and faster sampling.
 At the end of the first 5-bits drop from the start of rapid sampling (about 1.2 Volts further drop), a determination of the rate or slope of discharge is stored.
 This reference value is used to later stop the discharge (before the minimum "TestDischgV") if a relatively too fast rate of Voltage drop indicates a weak cell reversal may be about to occur.
-In addition, there is a further "sanity" check: if the Voltage is seen to be dropping abnormally fast (in the slope determining region around the D_SmpStartV Voltage), the discharge will be quickly stopped.
+In addition, there is a further "sanity" check : if the Voltage is seen to be dropping abnormally fast (in the slope determining region around the D_SmpStartV Voltage), the discharge will be quickly stopped.
 (Usually this indicates a battery in very poor health that will need to have some cells replaced before a satisfactory capacity can be achieved).

-Once the pack discharge has been stopped by any of the 4 methods, (fast dropping Voltage, the discharge slope has started accelerating down to the calculated cut-off rate, the minimum Voltage has been reached, or the Averages Difference method has its rapid change threshold met), or the time-out has occurred (not likely), then discharging ends.
-The discharge load is disconnected (Aux Output switched off).
-If enabled, the stop alarm beeps will alert the user to the end of the discharge period.
-The reason for (i.e. the method for deciding) the end of discharge is stored and indicated as "DisR".
+(The above description assumes that neither Options2, bit 1 Deep Discharge, nor Options2, bit 1 to only have the Slope and Minimum Discharge Voltage stop methods active, have been set.)
+Once the pack discharge has been stopped by any of the 4 methods, (fast dropping Voltage, the discharge slope has started accelerating down to the calculated cut-off rate, the minimum Voltage has been reached, or the Slope (Averages Difference) method has its rapid change threshold met), or the time-out has occurred (not likely), then discharging ends.
+The discharge load is disconnected (Aux Output switched off) to stop the discharging.
+If enabled, the stop alarm (user alert) beeps will alert the user to the end of the discharge period.
+The reason for (i.e. the method for deciding) the end of discharge is stored and indicated as "DisR followed by the number".
 At this time, the charger will start the charge part of the Discharge/Charge cycle.
 The recharge will start at the high (1 Amp.) rate if the charger is the Overnight type.